stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 of good health.
 What was he thinking?
 To what unnatural extreme was his passion for experiment about to be pushed?
 Wherein lay the special significance of her pure blood and absolutely flawless organic state?
-None of these misgivings, however, troubled Georgina for more than a second, and she was quite natural and unsuspicious as she felt her brother&rsquo;s steady fingers at her pulse.
+None of these misgivings, however, troubled Georgina for more than a second, and she was quite natural and unsuspicious as she felt her brother's steady fingers at her pulse.

-  &ldquo;You&rsquo;re a bit feverish, Georgie,&rdquo; he said in a precise, elaborately restrained voice as he looked professionally into her eyes.
+   "You're a bit feverish, Georgie, " he said in a precise, elaborately restrained voice as he looked professionally into her eyes.

-  &ldquo;Why, nonsense, I&rsquo;m all right,&rdquo; she replied. &ldquo;One would
-think you were on the watch for fever patients just for the sake of shewing off your discovery!
+   "Why, nonsense, I'm all right, " she replied.
+"One would think you were on the watch for fever patients just for the sake of shewing off your discovery!
-It   would   be poetic, though, if you could make your final proof and demonstration by curing your own sister!&rdquo;
+It   would   be poetic, though, if you could make your final proof and demonstration by curing your own sister! "

   Clarendon started violently and guiltily.
 Had she suspected his wish?
 Had he muttered anything aloud?
 He looked at her closely, and saw that she had no inkling of the truth.